Module 2

 Niamh

-Two weeks later: The disclosure labels are live on the blog.
-The chatbot has a small banner reading "This service uses AI."
-But the FAQ responses haven't been fully verified — Amir checked the top 20 most-asked questions, but the chatbot's knowledge base has 340 response templates.
-Three more contain outdated information.
-One incorrectly states NovaTech's dispute resolution process, directing customers to a team that was restructured four months ago.
+Two weeks later: labels live on the blog, chatbot banner reads "This service uses AI."
+But FAQ responses aren't fully verified.
+Amir checked the top 20 questions; the chatbot has 340 templates.
+Three more carry outdated info.
+One mis-directs customers to a dispute team that was restructured four months ago.

 Elena Vasquez losing control of the narrative